 If multiple Advanced Guide Views are configured for a single Model Target, they should never share the same target extent.
 The Model Target Generator will show a warning if such a case is detected.

 The following two screenshots show a case where two Advanced Guide Views have been set up.
-Both share the same target extent covering the whole model, but each Guide View covers a different side.
+Both share the same target extent covering the whole model, but each Guide View has a different Roll option.

 - A car dashboard that is being recognized from inside the car by a device operated by a user sitting in the driver seat.
 Recognizable parts may include the gearshift, the air conditioning unit, or the control panels on the side door handles.
 All these could be different Advanced Guide Views where the target extent is limited to those parts and recognition ranges are configured to only cover angles visible from the driver’s seat.